juniorsundarCasual/TGT/vault/volume-4.chapter-284.md

 "What happened wasn't your fault," Jean emphasised while ruffling the girl's hair.
 "You wouldn't have known you had this power within you if we hadn't met.
 If anything, its my fault.
 If I had arrived sooner, your mother might have survived."

-The girl bit her lips and murmured, "Thank you, sister."
+The girl bit her lips and murmured, "Thank you, big sister."
 Her voice was low, barely audible.
 But Jean's enhanced hearing picked it up nonetheless, and the corners of her lips twitched subconsciously and arched upwards slightly.

 ____